f5devcentral/f5-agility-labs-automation/docs/class10/AS3/04-WAF-Policy-Management_as3.rst

       .. note::

-         This Playbook modifies the provisioning of modules on the BIG-IP and will take some time to complete as the new module comes online.
+         This Playbook modifies the provisioning of modules using Declarative Onboarding (DO) on the BIG-IP and will take some time to complete as the new module comes online.

       .. attention::